ArgentStonecutter/keyboards/ciy/tester84/README.md

+# Tester84 files

+* TeamwolfCIYTES84YXBJXJBdriver.rar - Driver

-Snapshot of firmware fetched from a CIY Tester84 for /u/Specialist-Bit77 on reddit.
+Snapshot of firmware fetched from a CIY Tester84 for /u/Specialist-Bit77 on reddit:

 * bootloader - bootloader
 * tester84 - firmware image